Cry Forever: Promotion

 In February 2021, Shark announced the forthcoming release of a docu-series titled Forever, Amy Shark, which documents the recording process of the album Cry Forever.

-The album was be supported by an Australian tour throughout June and July 2021.
+The album was supported by an Australian tour throughout June and July 2021.

 Singles

 "Everybody Rise" was released on 18 June 2020 as the album's lead single.
 The song peaked at number 31 on the ARIA Singles Chart and won the ARIA Award for Best Pop Release at the 2020 ARIA Music Awards.

 "C'mon", featuring Blink-182 drummer Travis Barker, was released on 23 October 2020 as the album's second single.
 It debuted and peaked at number 56 on the ARIA Singles Chart.

 "All the Lies About Me" was released on 4 December 2020 as the album's third single.
 Shark said of the song: "This song is me at my most confused, broken and lonely.
 It's not easy hearing things about yourself that simply aren't true.
-Sometimes the noise gets too loud so I had to write this song as it’s the only way I can talk."
+Sometimes the noise gets too loud so I had to write this song as it's the only way I can talk."

 "Love Songs Ain't for Us", featuring Australian country musician Keith Urban, was released on 19 February 2021 as the album's fourth single.
 The song was co-written with English singer Ed Sheeran.

 "Baby Steps" was released on 19 March 2021 as the album's fifth single.

 "Amy Shark" was released on 16 April 2021 as the album's sixth single.
 Shark said of the song: "This song is my story.
 In a way this album closes so many chapters for me."

 "Worst Day of My Life" was sent to radio on 18 June 2021 as the album's seventh single.
 The music video, directed by James Chappell premiered the same day.